The Ultimate Guide to Credit Cards

 How To Arrange Balance Transfers

-You typically arrange balance transfers online, although some issuers may allow you to do so over the phone or via a mobile app.
-As mentioned, some issuers let you request balance transfers during the application process.
+Most balance transfers are arranged online, but some issuers also allow you to handle them over the phone or through a mobile app.
+As noted, a few issuers even let you set up balance transfers during the application process.

-Regardless of your application method, you’ll need the credit card account numbers and transfer amounts that you want to move.
-You also need the account number of the card that will receive the transferred balances.
+No matter how you apply, you’ll need the credit card account numbers and the amounts you wish to transfer.
+You’ll also need the account number of the card that will receive the transferred balances.

 The exact transfer procedure varies by issuer.
 For example, Chase online banking customers can click the “Transfer Balance” option next to the “Available Credit” heading on their card summary page.